JinXins/JinXins.github.io/index.md

 ---

 ## About Me 😁
-I am currently a second-year Master's Degree Candidate at Chongqing Technology and Business University.
+I am an incoming research assistant at Westlake University.
+I got my M.S. degree from Chongqing Technology and Business University this year.
 Supervised by Prof. [Huafeng Qin](https://scholar.google.com/citations?user=5jvXcJ0AAAAJ&hl=zh-CN).
 I obtained B.S. degree in Internet of Things Engineering from Pass Collage of Chongqing Technology and Business University in 2022.

 I am interested in **Computer Vision** and **Biometric Identification**.
-My current work focuses on Mixup Data Augmentation and Vein Identification.
+My current work focuses on Large Language Model(LLM) and Multi-modal Large Language Model(LLM).

 I'm also a **photography amateur** and love to take **scenery and starry sky photos**.
 Of course, I don't only e-camera, I also use **film camera** to take photos.